Karthikeya-5074/CodeX/calculator/README.md

 - Responsive layout optimised for mobile devices
 - Smooth button animations and optional click sounds
 - Separate sections for the basic and interest calculators
-- Input validation and results for both simple and compound interest
+- Input validation and results for simple, compound and EMI calculations (home, car and personal loans)

 # Getting Started with Create React App